 The Consumer Trust, Choice, and Competition Working Group was chartered first by the GNSO Council on 7 September 2011.
 It was intended that the Charter (link) could also be formally endorsed by ALAC and ccNSO, but their endorsement was not a requirement for participation in the Working Group.
 The charter Drafting Team understood that its goal was to produce advice for consideration by GNSO, ccNSO, GAC and ALAC, each of whom was asked for advice as part of the Board resolution discussed above.
 Each AC/SO may act independently on the Working Group’s draft advice, and may endorse all, part, or none of the draft advice as it decides how to respond to the Board resolution.

 The Working Group understands that the purpose of this advice is to provide ICANN’s board with definitions, measures, and targets that could be useful to the Affirmation review team that will convene one year after new gTLDs are launched.
 However, the Working Group understands that this advice cannot pre-determine or otherwise limit the scope of the future Affirmation review team.
+Additionally, this advice is not intended to recommend policy changes or policy development.

 In addition, the Working Group anticipates that ICANN’s board may want to have definitions, measures, and targets established early enough to become part of ICANN’s management objectives as it evaluates new gTLDs this year.
 The Working Group recommends that ICANN staff begin to collect appropriate measures and publish baseline data as soon as the Board has acted on advice from ACs and SOs.

 The ICANN Board should also consider the resource requirements for collecting new metrics, both in terms of internal staff and expense for external third-party assistance with surveys and other data collection efforts.

+Lastly, it is essential when reviewing this advice that the definitions of each term be considered when reviewing the metrics.
+Both are complements of each other and context can be lost if they were to be considered alone.

 Scope of this advice